This is page 7 of the story, “Living in Thailand” – the first page is HERE.

 For a home-base, Surat is pretty perfect.
 For long weekends – of which we have MANY, we can go to any of three islands near Koh Samui.
 We can go to Nakhon Si Thammarat (coastal city).
 We can visit Krabi and Railay beach (the most beautiful places I’ve ever seen).

-We can go to any of twenty waterfalls.
+We can go to any of the twenty waterfalls.
 We can go to Phuket, Patong and all the places close with a four-hour van ride.
 We could take a night train to Bangkok, sleeping in a bed and wake up in the morning on Saturday and spend three-days there before taking a night train back down to Surat.
 Buses go everywhere too but the buses are not the safest way to travel.

 What Does the Future Hold?